hochwagenlab/ChIPseq_functions/README.md

   haven't figured out how to remove yet.
 Both should be essentially
   empty at all times.
 One will go to $FLDR and the other will go to the
   working directory where you submit the job.
+  	  - I have changed one of these files to ChIPseq_closing_$JOBID.sbatch
+	  for troubleshooting purposes.
+It will now go to /scratch/$USER
+	  instead of $FOLDER
 - The pipeline will initially make a /scratch/$USER/MACS2_pipeline_$CHIP.txt.
   If none of the bowtie or macs2 jobs are initiated, this file will include
   all necessary error messages.